 Finally, you can click the Save Changes button at the bottom of the page.

 Note: For a newly created property, it will take a few hours to collect and display the initial data in Google Analytics.
 Rank Math will import that data from Google Analytics and makes it available on your Analytics dashboard on the next scheduled data import.
+If your Analytics setting disappears after you save your changes, consider switching to Google Chrome or another Chromium-based browser.

-2 Connect Rank Math with Universal Analytics Property
+2 Connect Rank Math With Universal Analytics Property

 Rank Math still supports Universal Analytics (GA3) and, if you prefer to create a GA3 property and start measuring your site performance, you can easily do that with the following steps.